-In the U.S. all of the episodes were released on video.
-Some can still be found used on places like Amazon.
+In the U.S. all of the episodes were released on video but are now out of print.
 There are 4 boxed sets of laserdiscs, each set has 6 or 8 episodes.
 For the details see the OOL video page.

 In the U.K. there were eight 2 episode videos.

 The only suggestion I have is to try to find someone to trade episodes with.
-The alt.video.tape-trading usenet newsgroup is for this purpose.
-You might also try the alt.tv.outer-limits newsgroup.
+There is the alt.video.tape-trading usenet newsgroup though it is no longer very active.
 The FAQ and tape trading tips for the newsgroup has some info about how to do trading.
 There is also a video tape trading webring.

-There is one CD of NOL music and one CD of OOL music.
+There is one CD of NOL music and two CDs of OOL music.
 For the details see the Outer Limits music page.

-There is the Outer Limits Companion.
+There is the Outer Limits Companion and the more recent The Outer Limits at 50 both by David Schow.
 There are 3 novel books each with 4 stories from both the NOL and OOL.
-For younger readers there is an ongoing series of story books, some adapted from the series and some original stories.
+For younger readers there was an ongoing series of story books, some adapted from the series and some original stories.
 For the details see the Outer Limits books page.

 In the U.S. there have been articles in Starlog, Cinefantastique, Sci-Fi Universe, Science-Fiction Explorer, Visions, and Filmfax.
 In the U.K. there have been articles in Starburst, Dreamwatch, TV Zone, and Shivers.
 Someday I plan to compile a list of articles.